 - Is there an alternative approach that requires less working capital, without hurting your sales revenue?

 Depending on your industry, you may request payments within 15 or up to 60 days.
-Consider what is the norm and try to minimize the time between project completion and sending out an invoice.
+Consider what is the norm for your industry and try to minimize the time between project completion and sending out an invoice.
 Longer operating cycles, due to delayed invoicing, could very well translate into lost income and poor liquidity.

-2. Thorough Credit Checks on Customers
+2. Perform Thorough Credit Checks on New Customers

 A customer’s bad credit score could have a direct impact on your accounts receivable.
 You want to make sure your customers can afford to pay their bills.